Sallieu Tarawallie

 Sallieu Capay Tarawallie (born 3 January 1995) is a Sierra Leonean footballer who plays as a winger or forward for FC Kallon.
-Besides Sierra Leone, he hs played in Israel, Georgia, Swaziland, and Iceland.
+Besides Sierra Leone, he has played in Israel, Georgia, Swaziland, and Iceland.

 Career

 In 2015, Tarawallie signed for Beitar Tel Aviv Bat Yam in the Israeli second division.

 Before the 2017 season, he signed for Georgian side Dila.
 After that, he signed for Mbabane Swallows in Swaziland.

 Before the 2019 season, Tarawallie signed for Icelandic second division club Víkingur Ólafsvík.
 After that, he signed for FC Kallon in Sierra Leone.